Please don’t do any of the following after a car accident. You may forfeit your ability to collect money (ever) for your injuries.

 Don’t Say You’re “Sorry”

 You’re a good-hearted person.
 You want the other person to feel better.
 You can try to comfort them.
 That won’t hurt you.

 But don’t ever use the word “sorry.”
 For any reason.
 Ever.

 That single word can instantly destroy the credibility of your case and make it look like you had some level of fault.

 Don’t Speak with Your Insurer Until You Have Legal Advice

 Know the insurance commercial that goes “(company name) is on your side?”

 You should laugh every time you hear that.

 Your insurance company isn’t on your side.
 And neither is the other driver’s.
 Both want to profit off you.
 The claims adjuster’s goal is to get you to say something that allows them to pay as little as possible for your injuries.
 Ideally, they’d like to pay nothing at all.

 Texas law does not require you to give a statement to your insurance company within any kind of time-frame, although you do have a duty to cooperate with your own insurance company’s investigation of a claim.
-Call a lawyer first.
+Call an attorney first.
 The very worst that could happen is you learn that the auto accident lawyer can’t help you, but that the other driver’s insurance company should cover your costs.